 A guide to the best things to do in Kosovo.
 Things to do in and around each of the main cities in Kosovo.
 If you have never heard of any attractions in Kosovo then make sure you read this list!

-After our pleasant surprise at how great Bosnia is as a travel destination we were blown away by Kosovo.
+After our pleasant surprise at how great Bosnia is as a travel destination we were blown away by the aount of cool things to see in Kosovo.
 The war here was a lot more recent and having met very few people who had travelled here and finding very little online we expected to find a small, struggling nation with not a lot to see but perhaps some interesting local life.

 Boy, did we underestimate this amazing little country.
 The cities are modern, bustling and packed with cute cafes, funky bars and restaurants offering all kinds of delicious cuisine.
 All the roads are fully sealed, there are major highways and everything is well sign-posted.
-There are cobbled old towns, national parks with marked hiking trails and plenty of interesting sights to see.
+There are cobbled old towns, national parks with marked hiking trails and plenty of interesting sights to see in Kosovo.

 Yes, Kosovo is still developing and changing and there are still many issues to be dealt with.
 But it is more than ready to welcome tourists and is definitely on par with the rest of Europe in terms of tourist appeal.

 Kosovo was once part of Serbia and declared independence in February 2008.
 The road to independence was not easy and there was a lot of conflict within Kosovo.
 It is still struggling to gain recognition as a country with 115 nations recognising Kosovo’s independent status.

 Within Kosovo, most people are ethnic Albanian with the exception of the Northern areas where many people are of Serbian origin.
 The conflict within Kosovo is ongoing and controversial however Kosovars are happy to have tourists visit and are willing to openly talk about the past, present and future.

 Language: Mostly Albanian, some Serbian.
 Good English and German spoken throughout the country.